kutoga/yapsl/README.md

 # yapsl

 yapsl (Yet Another Python Sms Library) allows to send SMS from python by using a local connected modem (e.g. Huawei E220).
-The library is at the moment in a beta-state and does not yet implement everything.
-E.g. the message delivery confirmation is not yet implemented.

-Also it's required that the PIN is already entered (or that no PIN is used at all).
+It's required that the PIN is already entered (or that no PIN is used at all).
 If that's not the case, the library will raise an exception.

 ## Usage